ballerina-platform/ballerina-dev-website/community/proposals/active-proposals.md

 ---
 layout: ballerina-inner-page
 title: Active Proposals
  description: This is a collection of active proposals for Ballerina by the Ballerina community.
 keywords: ballerina, community, ballerina community, newsletter
 permalink: /community/proposals/active-proposals
 ---

-# Ballerina Proposals
-### Open Proposals
 #### ballerina-lang

 |Proposal|Author|Comments|Created Date|